joannazhang88/joannazhang88.github.io/_pages/about.md

 ### Do cryptocurrency markets react to issuer sentiments?
 Evidence from Twitter <span style="font-weight: normal;">(with Chi Zhang)</span>

-*Research in International Business and Finance* 2022.
+*Research in International Business and Finance*, 2022.

 ---